mr-ryan12/overlook-hotel/README.md

 1. Copy the address that you would use to clone down this repo - something like `git@github.com:...`
 1. Add this remote to your cloned down repo: `git remote add origin [address you copied in the previous step]` - do not include the brackets

 Now try to commit something and push it up to your new repo.
-If everything is setup correctly, you should see the changes on GitHub.
+If everything is setup correctly, you should see the changes on GitHubs.

 ## Setup